stuartskinner/simplestock/README.md

 As always time runs out so a few thoughts on icky bits to tidy up and future theoretical evolution of the system.

-* Get rid of the icky cast and hierarchy problems in StockService

-* Make stock immutable and make price and dividend updates replace the entry in the stock map.

 * Improve the trade simulation.

 * Add a REST API to allow external interaction.